FayzeC/SC1015-Mini-Project/README.md

 ---
 # Potential Issues When Viewing Notebook
+1. The blood pressure table image does not render when viewing the notebook on github but it will show up if you view the notebook locally on your own workstation.
-1. Plotly heatmap may not show up when viewing - it can be viewed by rerunning the data preparation and calculating correlation (under choosing top 3 predictors section) parts of the notebook.
+2. Plotly heatmap may not show up when viewing - it can be viewed by first installing dash (run *pip install dash* in anaconda prompt) and rerunning the data preparation and calculating correlation (under choosing top 3 predictors section) parts of the notebook, it is not necessary to rerun the whole notebook.
 Alternatively, a picture has been included for easier reference.
 ![Heatmap](heatmap.png)

 ---